What are the responsibilities and job description for the Education Program Assistant 2 position at Oregon State University?

 Job Summary

-This recruitment will be used to fill one part-time (approximately 18 hours per week) Education Program Assistant 2 position for the Division of Extension and Engagement’s Family and Community Health ( FCH ) Program at Oregon State University ( OSU ).
+This recruitment will be used to fill one part-time (approximately 30 hours per week) Education Program Assistant 2 position for the Division of Extension and Engagement’s Family and Community Health Program at Oregon State University ( OSU ).
+This position will be located in Portland, Oregon.
 This is a limited duration appointment expected to last approximately 1 year from the appointment begin date.
-This position will be located in Portland, Oregon.

 Due to funding, OSU will not sponsor immigration work authorization for this position (e.g. H-1B, etc.).

-This Education Program Assistant 2 (EPA2) position serves the Portland Metro area and is based at the OSU Division of Extension and Engagement’s Extension office in Portland, Oregon.
-This position is with the Extension Family and Community Health ( FCH ) program.
-This position requires evening and weekend availability.
-Refer to the “Working Condition Section” of this posting for expectations on evenings and weekend availability.
+This Education Program Assistant 2 (EPA2) position is part of the SNAP -ED Native Indigenous program serving Multnomah, Clackamas, Columbia and Washington County and is based at the OSU Extension office in Portland, Oregon.
+This position is with the Extension Family and Community Health ( FCH ) program, affiliated with OSU College of Health.

 The EPA2 will: